Thank you for reading our post, please rate this article at the end.

 Now, apply some undercoating to the upper surface of the plywood.
 When mounted on the trailer frame, this plywood side will face down.

-People typically use fibered asphalt roof coating, designed for flat roofs but does an excellent job protecting the trailer bottom.
+People typically use fibered asphalt roof coating, designed for flat roofs, but it does an excellent job protecting the trailer’s bottom.
 Fibered asphalt roof coating is very messy and takes a long time to dry, so as an alternative, you may opt for rubberized wood paint.
-Remember that you should use a respirator when applying any coatings.
+Remember to use a respirator when applying any coatings.

 If you are using pressure-treated plywood, you would need to let it sit for around 6 six months to dry out and apply any coatings.
-This is because new pressure-treated plywood contains resin that is still wet.
+This is because new pressure-treated plywood contains still-wet resin.

 After the undercoating is applied, mount the flooring to your trailer frame with the coated side facing the road.
 You may need to drill some bolt holes in the frame.

-After the insulation is placed, squeeze some adhesive onto the surface of the frame, both on the edges and the inside supports.
+After the insulation is in place, squeeze some adhesive onto the frame’s surface, both on the edges and the inside supports.
 Then, put the second piece of plywood on top.
-After positioning it to flush with the frame, screw the plywood down while keeping in mind the position of the screws that you connected the bottom plywood and the frame.
+After positioning it flush with the frame, screw the plywood down, keeping in mind the positions of the screws that connect the bottom plywood to the frame.

 Again, remember to mark the position of the screws on the side of the frame.